Feels Good Man: Development

 Feels Good Man is the directorial debut of Arthur Jones.
 Jones described the film as:

 Jones, who was also film editor, finished the edit two days prior to the premiere at the Sundance Film Festival.
 He described the editing process as a "slow-rolling panic attack", but said he was looking forward to showing the film at the festival.

 Release

 As of early February 2020 the film was seeking distribution.
 It also appeared as part of PBS's Independent Lens.
-In October 2020, it was broadcast by the BBC as part of its Storyville series.
+In October 2020, it was broadcast on BBC Four as part of its Storyville series.

 Critical response

-The film has earned critical acclaim.